warp-contracts/warp/README.md

-# SmartWeave SDK v2
+# RedStone SmartWeave SDK

-SmartWeave SDK v2 is the new, rewritten from scratch, SDK implementation proposal for interaction with SmartWeave Contracts.
+RedStone SmartWeave SDK is the new, rewritten from scratch, SDK implementation proposal for interaction with SmartWeave Contracts.
 It has been built with performance (e.g. caching at multiple layers, Arweave calls optimization) and modularity (e.g. ability to use different types of caches, imported from external libraries) in mind.